sumeetchhetri/gatf/README.md

 The GATF selenium executor provides an easy to use language to write selenium tests called **seleasy**, using seleasy it becomes super easy to write any simple or complex test cases also utilizing the full capabilities of the workflow and provider logic described in the configuration above, moreover load and dsitributed load testing can now be very easily performed with gatf.

-Just to give a glimpse of how easy it is to write selenium test cases with seleasy(gatf) assume we have a login page hoted at http://example.com and after loggin in we need to see the Name of the user in the Profile section under the xpath (/html/body/div[4]/div[1]/div/div[2]/div[1]/div/p[1]), an example gatf script to execute the test in 4 different browsers would look like,
+Just to give a glimpse of how easy it is to write selenium test cases with seleasy(gatf) assume we have a login page hosted at http://example.com and after logging in we need to see the Name of the user in the Profile section under the xpath */html/body/div[4]/div[1]/div/div[2]/div[1]/div/p[1]*, an example gatf script to execute the test in 4 different browsers would look like,

 ```
 open chrome